harumuki/thorsten-hans.com/_posts/2013-10-22-an-introduction-to-jade.md

 featured_image: /assets/images/posts/feature_images/2013-10-22-an-introduction-to-jade.jpg
 ---

-‘An Introduction to **Pug**’ is part of my article series ‘Branding SharePoint sites with **yeoman**’ see the list of all related articles here.
+'An Introduction to **Pug**' is part of my article series 'Branding SharePoint sites with **yeoman**' see the list of all related articles here.

 1. [Introduction]({% post_url 2013-10-08-from-zero-to-hero-how-we-brand-sharepoint-using-yeoman %})
 2. [Yeoman the web development workflow]({% post_url 2013-10-18-yeoman-the-web-development-workflow%})